Boys' Brigade: Discover

 See images and logos at boys-brigade.org.uk.

 Challenge Plus

 The award scheme for Seniors (16- to 18-year-olds), is called Challenge Plus, and was launched in time for the start for the 2008/09 Session, and includes the King's Badge.

 King's Badge

 King's Badge is the highest award in the senior section in the UK and the Commonwealth; it is equivalent to a Founder's Badge.
+It requires those who complete it to do: A weekend away, Volunteering within the BB/ church for 3 months, Volunteering outside the BB/ church for 3 months, a Faith Journey, and two of: A physical skill for 6 months, developing a skill for 6 months, or a camping residential - the one completed for Silver Duke of Edinburgh Award counts, and attend a seminar discussing BB tropes, e.g. Leadership.

 Founder's Badge

 In non-Commonwealth countries, the Founder's Badge is used in place of the King's Badge.
 However, the Boys' Brigade in Malaysia and the Boys' Brigade in Singapore have chosen to use the Founder's Badge, although these countries are members of the Commonwealth.

 President's Badge

 President's badge is the second highest award in the senior section, it is also a requirement for members before undertaking the highest award which is Founder's badge.
 The title of Founder's Man and President's Man are held for life, recognizing all rounds of excellence in their service.
 The Badge itself may be worn while serving as a Non-Commissioned Officer (NCO), a Staff-Sergeant, or a Primer.